 Education: University of Alberta (Pharmacy)

-Current role: President, Sandstone Pharmacies, Calgary
+Current role: CEO and owner, Sandstone Pharmacies, Alberta

 Sandstone offers a “person-centred” healthcare model.
 Can you describe the model and why it is so important?